 In a typical operation, the press’ primary electric motor and pump are used to close the tool/mold and develop the appropriate ram force.
 Once ram force is established, a pressure lock valve is used to hold the desired pressure in the cylinder(s).
 Over time, if a drop in pressure occurs as sensed via a pressure transducer, the pneumatic pump reacts by adding additional pressure back into the cylinder circuit to reach the desired force.
 The system functions ‘on demand’ and requires very little shop air.

-A soft starter protects the motor and ancillary equipment by limiting the initial inrush of current and reducing the mechanical shock generated during startup.
-By gradually ramping-up the motor’s speed instead of accelerating it using a full voltage connection, you decrease the mechanical stress on the motor and shaft, extending the lifespan of your equipment.
+A soft starter protects the motor and ancillary equipment by limiting the initial in-rush of current and reducing the mechanical shock generated during startup.
+By gradually ramping-up the motor’s speed instead of accelerating it using a full voltage connection, you decrease the mechanical stress on the motor and shaft, extending the life of your equipment.

 Soft starters are the economical choice for applications requiring speed control during motor start-up.
 Since they require less space than variable frequency drives, they are the ideal solution for presses with space limitations.
-At Beckwood, we understand the impact of rising energy costs on your operation, that’s why we install soft starters on every machine with a motor larger than 100HP.
+Beckwood installs soft starters on hydraulic press with a motor larger than 100HP.
 Upon request, however, they can be added to motors of any size.